slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'When the winds of change blow, some people build walls while others build windmills.' -- Chinese proverb*

 > *'If I don’t have red, I use blue.' -- Pablo Picasso*

+### How to change?

+> *'It is much easier to change how you think by changing your behavior, than it is to change your behavior by changing how you think.
+Act out the change you seek.' -- Kevin Kelly*

 There are limits on change.
 Willpower is finite and change requires attention.
 However, small changes in a complex system can cause large changes.